 Insert the needle into the chest through the intercostal space, moving the needle up and down to avoid contacting the ribs [1-TXT].

-Chest being pierced/needle being moved up and down TEXT: Mouse will breathe deeply when needle enters chest cavity
+Chest being pierced/needle being moved up and down

 When the tip has passed through the intercostal space, position the syringe so that it is pressed against the mouse [1] and inject the entire volume of target cells [2].